Using SourcePipeline

 • Once the execution of a triggered pipeline is completed, the pipeline runs automatically.

-• To add a pipeline trigger, select a project registered in SourcePipeline from the pipeline field and click the [Add] button.
+• To add a pipeline trigger, select a project registered in SourcePipeline from the Pipeline item and click [Add].

 • When configured recursively, the pipeline may run consecutively.